javiramos1/azure-devops-mermaid/README.md

 **Azure DevOps Mermaid** is a powerful extension that brings beautiful, interactive Mermaid diagrams to your Azure DevOps repositories.
 Seamlessly integrated with Azure Repos, it automatically renders Mermaid code blocks in your Markdown files, transforming plain text into stunning visualizations.

+> **Note**: This project is a fork of [rafaelprd/azure-devops-markdown-mermaid](https://github.com/rafaelprd/azure-devops-markdown-mermaid), which is no longer maintained.
+It has been completely rebranded, modernized, and greatly improved with:
+> - GitHub Flavored Markdown support (tables, task lists, strikethrough)
+> - Updated to Mermaid v11 with latest features
+> - Professional table styling
+> - Comprehensive testing framework
+> - Modern build system and dependencies
+> - Complete documentation rewrite

 ## ✨ Features

 ### 🎯 Core Capabilities